Cheat Sheet for Ingredient & Nutritional Labels

 - Polysorbate 60: A thickener that is used in baked goods.
 Can cause cancer in laboratory animals.

-- Camauba wax: Used in chewing gums and to glaze certain foods.
+- Carnauba wax: Used in chewing gums and to glaze certain foods.
 Can cause cancer and tumors.

-- Magnesium sulphate: Used in tofu, and can cause cancer in laboratory animals.
+- Magnesium sulfate: Used in tofu, and can cause cancer in laboratory animals.

 - Chlorine dioxide: Used in bleaching flour.
 Can cause tumors and hyperactivity in children.